 Cost of Hiring each employee:

 Before a candidate is hired there is an elaborate process that is followed.
-You have to first identify the need for hiring, check the various sources from where you can recruit, shortlist a number of prospects, conduct interviews, eliminate all others and select the one that is most suitable for the job profile.
+You have to first identify the need for hiring, check the various sources from where you can recruit, shortlist several prospects, conduct interviews, eliminate all others and select the one that is most suitable for the job profile.

 Cost-per-hire = recruitment costs / total number of hires